skarrmann/sha/README.md

 ## PCBs

-The PCB is designed for MX switches.
+Two separate PCB designs are available for MX and Choc keyswitches, with their respective footprints and key spacing (MX: 19mm x 19mm, Choc: 18mm x 17mm).

 The Waveshare RP2040-Zero/Matrix footprint uses surface-mount solder pads.
 The castellated pads of the MCU board are soldered directly onto the PCB.